hamptonpieryc/website/content/docs/club-rules.md

 and its members.
 They shall ensure that where monies are made available to the GMC or Subcommittees, the monies are correctly accounted for.

-**5.2.6** Honorary Sailing Secretary (Sailing Secretary): The Sailing Secretary shall attend to all maters and correspondence relating to sailing, races and fixtures and keep all records relating thereto and to Sailing Committee meetings.
+**5.2.6** Honorary Sailing Secretary (Sailing Secretary): The Sailing Secretary shall attend to all matters and correspondence relating to sailing, races and fixtures and keep all records relating thereto and to Sailing Committee meetings.
 They will have overall responsibility for the setting of courses, convening protest meetings, deciding on the fitness for racing if necessary, and for ensuring that